Lacy Tree Philodendron (Philodendron selloum) Indoor Care, Propagation and Growing Problems

 Watering

-Water Lacy Tree Philodendron thoroughly during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Lacy Tree Philodendron thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Reduce watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely.

 Tree Philodendron cannot tolerate soggy soil.
-Therefore, ensure that the pot has a drainage hole to prevent the soil from getting soggy soil which can lead to root-rot disease and eventual death of the plant.
+Therefore, ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot and death of the plant.

 Light Requirements

-Lacy Tree Philodendron grows best in medium to bright light away from hot direct sunlight as it can scorch the leaves.
+Lacy Tree Philodendron grows best in medium to bright indirect light (filtered light).
+Keep it away from hot direct sunlight to prevent scorching of the leaves.

-Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth.
+Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and avoid leggy and lopsided growth.

 Temperature and Humidity

-Lacy Tree Philodendron prefers average warmth with a minimum of 150C.
-Keep it away from cold and hot draughts as they can cause leaf drop and reduced growth.
+Lacy Tree Philodendron prefers average warmth of 18-260C.
+Keep it away from cold and hot drafts as they can cause leaf drop and reduced growth.

-Lacy Tree Philodendron prefers a humid environment inorder to thrive.
-However it can withstand dry air for short periods of time.
+Lacy Tree Philodendron prefers a humidity of 55-65% to prevent brown leaf edges and tips.
+However, it can withstand dry air for short periods of time.

 Fertilizer